paulskirk53/Observatory-wiki/Astronomy Software/Dome Driver.md

 The 32-bit version of REGASM is in C:\Windows\Microsoft.NET\Framework\v4.0.30319

 The 64-bit version of REGASM is in C:\Windows\Microsoft.NET\Framework64\v4.0.30319.

 I believe that you should also use the /codebase switch during registration.
 So 32-bit registration would look like this:

 "C:\Windows\Microsoft.NET\Framework\v4.0.30319\RegAsm.exe" /register /codebase "C:\dome driver\ASCOM.GowerCDome.Dome.dll"

-NB - the above worked on the NUC
+NB - the above worked on the NUC (until Visual Studio became a 63bit application - as per Peter Simpson above.)